1. Importance of online privacy and data security

-Social login enables users to log in to websites using their existing social media credentials, eliminating the need for separate account creation.
+Social login allows users to log in to websites using their existing social media credentials.
+This eliminates the need for separate account creation.

-APIs, on the other hand, provide developers with the tools to integrate their websites or applications with social media platforms, accessing features like user profiles, social sharing, and more.
+APIs provide developers with tools to integrate their websites or applications with social media platforms.
+This enables access to features such as user profiles, social sharing, and more.

 J. E-commerce and Transactions